nathan-duffy/IT-Ticketing-and-Inventory-System/README.md

 <br>
 •	I encountered numerous problems with Drupal and each one came with their own challenges.
 <br>
-•	Delivering presentations to Randy based off small completions was important to keep him updated on my progress.
+•	Delivering presentations to my manager based off small completions was important to keep him updated on my progress.
 <br>
 •	I leveraged what I already knew about user interface and experience to create and understand the systems I was developing.
 <br>